blog image

 What AI means for demand forecasting in CPG?

 Historically, forecasting was as much art as science.
-Even if demand forecasting professionals could pull together both historical and real time data, they might not have had adequate tools, or the time, to properly analyse it.
+Even if demand forecasting professionals could pull together both historical and real time data, they might not have had adequate tools, or the time, to properly analyze it.

 The future of demand forecasting in CPG